-There are certain steps you should take when starting a business, and research is one key factor of the process.
-In fact, a pre-development stage of every app project cannot go without detailed research.
+There are certain steps you should take when starting a business, and research is one key factor in the process.
+In fact, the pre-development stage of every app project cannot go without detailed research.
 You may consider your app idea to be a second to none until you sweep the current app market at a glance.
 And there may be an already existing counterpart of your app that shares the same concept as yours.

 Remember, your app shouldn’t be reminiscent of any other application.
-For this reason, you have to find out what makes the similar apps in the chosen niche unique.
+For this reason, you have to find out what makes similar apps in the chosen niche unique.
 Knowing the specifics of the competitive apps will help you create an app with a distinctive scope of features.

-Moreover, you should specify who will be the target-users of your application.
-Say, the choice of marketing strategy may depend on the gender and age-group of app customers.
+Moreover, you should specify who will be the target users of your application.
+Say, the choice of marketing strategy may depend on the gender and age group of app customers.

 After all, it is also worth considering the most optimal monetization platforms before you start developing an app.
 As there is a wide range of approaches to app monetization, you need to choose one fitting the most to your app concept.